-On May 24, National Wyoming Day recognizes the 44th state to join the union.
+On May 24th, National Wyoming Day recognizes The Equality State.

-It’s also a country where massive towers seem to rise out of nowhere mysteriously.
+It is also a country where massive towers seem to rise out of nowhere mysteriously.
 Devil’s Tower stands starkly against brilliant blue skies or disappears into the fog.
 Depending on the day or its mood it can do either, or both.
-Explore the Native American legends surrounding the creation of the monolith, hike its trails and wonder at its existence.
+Explore the Native American legends surrounding the creation of the monolith, hike its trails, and wonder at its existence.